 One of the first things I did was conduct a needs assessment.
 My goal was to find 5-10 Kentucky students aged 7-14 years old.
 I began by reaching out to friends and acquaintances online and individually but was only able to find 3 students that were interested.
-I then expanded my search utilizing Survey Monkey and sharing with 1,000+ people on Facebook/Linkedin.
+I then expanded my search by utilizing Survey Monkey and sharing with 1,000+ people on Facebook/Linkedin.
 I also Facetimed with potential participants who were hesitant or had questions.
 The result was 10 coed participants who were aged 7+ years old.
 They all were familiar with computers and technology and most had some prior experience with coding.

 To my surprise, the needs analysis showed that parents were more interested in this course than their children and even some adults without children were interested.
 My interested students were also more geographically diverse than I had expected.

-Based on the needs assessment I decided to open the course to adults and children aged 7 years or older and restructure for a blended learning environment with an eLearning option for long-distance participants.
+Based on the needs assessment I decided to open the course to adults and children aged 7 years or older and restructure it for a blended learning environment with an eLearning option for long-distance participants.

 Next, I determined the course prerequisites and classroom needs.